 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.For more information, please see our Support page.

-There is a café in Southwark Park with toilets, baby changing facilities and disabled access.
-The café is open from 9am and serves hot and cold food and drinks.
-Additionally, there are toilet facilities at the Seven Islands Leisure Centre, open from 8am, and located around the corner from the café, at the end of Gomm Road.
+The Southwark Park café has public toilets, baby changing facilities and disabled toilets.
+The café is open from 9am serving hot and cold food and drink with a water fountain available outside too.
+Additionally, there are toilet facilities at the Seven Islands Leisure Centre, open from 8am, and located just outside the park at the end of Gomm Road.

-Location of startOn arrival volunteers and parkrunners should assemble at the finish area by the Gallery adjacent to the lake.
-Pre-run briefs will take place in this vicinity from 8:50 after which parkrunners will be led to the start line to begin the event.
+Location of startOn arrival volunteers and parkrunners should assemble near to the finish area by the sports fields.
+The first-timers’ brief will take place in this vicinity from 8:45 after which parkrunners will be led to the start line for the main pre-run brief and begin the run.

 Getting there by public transport